jffbrwn2/ConnectomeBench/README.md

-# ConnectomeBench: AI-Powered Connectome Proofreading
+# ConnectomeBench: Can LLMs Proofread the Connectome?

 ## Installation